Thewbi/AndroidExamples2024/NavigationComponentsExample/README.md

 ### Interaction between the ViewModel and the Model

-The model consists of the repository which in turn tolks to the DataSource.
+The model consists of the repository which in turn talks to the DataSource.
 The repository LoginRepository.kt uses the data source (LoginDataSource.kt) to check if the login can be completed using the username and the password.